-Travel South America: A Conversation with Brittany VanderBeek
+Travel South America: In Conversation with Brittany VanderBeek

 This month, we’re interviewing women from all over the world and asking them about their experiences traveling to South America.
 We had the privilege of speaking with Brittany VanderBeek about her experience traveling through South America.
 Here’s a glimpse into our conversation.